JuliaMath/FFTW.jl/README.md

 Alternatively, the FFTs in Intel's Math Kernel Library (MKL) can be used by running `FFTW.set_provider!("mkl")`.
 MKL will be provided through `MKL_jll`.
+On Julia 1.9+, this functionality is provided as an extension and so either `MKL` or `MKL_jll` must be explicitly loaded.
 This change of provider is persistent and has to be done only once, i.e., the package will use MKL when building and updating.
 Note however that MKL provides only a subset of the functionality provided by FFTW.
 See Intel's [documentation](https://software.intel.com/en-us/mkl-developer-reference-c-using-fftw3-wrappers) for more information about potential differences or gaps in functionality.
 In case MKL does not fit the needs (anymore), `FFTW.set_provider!("fftw")` allows to revert the change of provider.